dheijl/WiotMpdcli/README.md

 KEY_C acts as a toggle for starting/stopping the MPD player.

-WIP: the joystick is used for a menu system that allows you to:
+The joystick (5S) is used for a menu system that allows you to:

-- select a player from a list
+- select a player from a list of players
-- select a favourite from a list
+- select a favourite from a list of (currently 10) favourites
-- ???

 The currently active MPD player IP address is stored in the 4MB on board QSPI flash, using Seed's SFUD file system, so that it survives power-off and reset without needing an SD card.